 Some are disappointed to learn Ryan did not choose the obvious, “Master” Bader nickname.
 However, “Darth” Bader commits to his gimmick, often walking out to the Imperial March, and he has studied the blade.

-Despite realizing a world championship, fans still exclude Bader when listing the best and most accomplished in the world.
+Despite realizing a world championship, fans still exclude Bader when listing some of the best and most accomplished in the world at the upper weights.
 This is Fighter of Interest, where underrated fighters from an upcoming event are brought to light.

 Fighter of Interest: Ryan Bader